viktorssonm/airportfront/README.md

 # Open AIS Frontend

-This is a hobby project for testing development with ReactJS and Typescript.
+This is a hobby project for testing development with React, Redux and Typescript.

 ## How it's built